Got to Be Real

 "Got to Be Real" is a song by American singer Cheryl Lynn from her 1978 self-titled debut studio album.
-The song, which was Lynn's debut single, was written by Lynn, David Paich and David Foster.
+The song, which was released in August 1978 as Lynn's debut single, was written by Lynn, David Paich and David Foster.

+Composition

+Sheet music for "Got to Be Real" gives the key of G minor, with a modulation to A minor.
+Vocals range from G3 to B♭5.

 Recording

 For the recording, David Shields played bass, David Paich played keyboards, James Gadson played drums and Ray Parker Jr. was the session guitarist.

 Chart performance

 In the United States, "Got to Be Real" hit number 12 on the Billboard Hot 100 and hit number one on the Hot Soul Singles chart in early 1979.
 Along with the album tracks "Star Love" and "You Saved My Day", "Got to Be Real" peaked at number eleven on the National Disco Action Top 40 chart.
 In the UK the song did not chart upon its original release - in 2010 it was used for a TV advertising campaign for Marks & Spencer, a department store, and it entered the main charts for the first time at number 78 for the week ending April 4, the next week peaking at number 70.